 Even after four weeks in the body, the device continued to function, despite scar tissue forming around it.
 Researchers are now working on extending the device’s lifespan to one year or more before it needs replacement.

 “We don’t know exactly what that is—maybe a year, maybe a few years, and we’re currently working on establishing what the optimal lifetime is,” Krishnan said.
-“But then after that, it would need to be replaced.”
+“But then after that, we would need to replace it.”

 The MIT team plans further animal studies and hopes to start human trials within three years.
 If successful, this device could provide a sense of security for diabetic patients and their families.